-3.1.7.5 CPU Frequency
+3.1.7.4 CPU Frequency

 This field provides several options for selecting the external system bus clock of the processor.
-The available options allow you to adjust the processor's bus clock by IMHz increment.

 Selecting an external bus clock other than the default setting may result to the processor's or system's instability and are not guaranteed to provide better system performance.